19 February 2025

 Yes, you can totally nail travel photography using budget-friendly gear!
 In this article, we’ll dive into smart hacks for getting incredible shots even when working with a tight wallet.
 Grab your camera or smartphone (yes, that works too!), and let’s explore how you can capture the world without selling your soul (or your savings).

-So, where do we start when shopping for a camera?
-Enter these three types:- DSLR Cameras: Yes, they’ve been the “big deal” for years, but do you need it?
+- DSLR Cameras: Yes, they’ve been the “big deal” for years, but do you need it?
 While these professional cameras offer high-quality shots, they can also be bulky.
 However, you can find older models like the Canon Rebel series for a wallet-friendly price.
 A used or refurbished DSLR still packs a punch!

 - Mirrorless Cameras: Think of mirrorless cameras as the new kid on the block.
 They’re lightweight, smaller, and can still offer pro-level image quality.
 Cameras like the Sony Alpha a6000 or Fujifilm X-T30 can fit within a budget without sacrificing shot quality.